2023 Most Popular Liberal Arts & Humanities Associate Degree Schools in Alabama

 Women make up 66% of the liberal arts / sciences and humanities majors at the school.

 A rank of #4 on this year’s list means Southern Union State Community College is a great place for liberal arts / sciences and humanities students working on their associate degree.
-Southern Union State Community College is a small public school located in the rural area of Wadley.
+Southern Union State Community College is a small public school located in the remote area of Wadley.

 About 64% of the students majoring in liberal arts / sciences and humanities at the school are women while 36% are male.